metaldogs/forgottenserver/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: Feature Request
-about: Requesting a new feature for the engine or data pack
+about: Requesting a new feature for the data pack
 ---
 <!-- Welcome to the issues section if it's your first time! -->